-Would you like to pick your camping recipes, plan your camping menu, build your grocery list, and create a food packing for camping list in just 5-10 minutes?
-In this article, I will show you my unique method for creating a menu derived from my own inventory of easy camping meals and recipes.
+Would you like to pick your camping recipes, plan your camping menu, build your grocery list, and create a food packing for your camping list in just 5-10 minutes?
+In this article, I will show you my unique camping meal plan for creating a menu derived from my own inventory of easy camping meals and recipes.
 I'll also show you how to prepare the fastest grocery list that you've ever made (seriously!), and also create a list of the food that you need to pack from home.

 In the last article, I provided you with some of my favorite easy camping meals including foil packets, Dutch Oven and cast-iron cooking, and campfire cooking with a stick.
 I also recently discussed some of my favorite camp kitchen essentials and included links for purchasing my recommended tools.